A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Hoping that the EDS will be your magical supply room.
 We have nothing for you.

 Poaching contacts on LinkedIn.
 There is a fine line between using LinkedIn authentically and the Gen-whatever-it-currrently-is abuse of the platform to connect with anyone their well-connected friends and colleagues are connected to.
-This ruins the platform, especially when you use those sparse connections to imply an endorsement from the share connection from whom you've stolen a contact.
+This ruins the platform for everyone, especially when you use those sparse connections to imply an endorsement from the share connection from whom you've stolen a contact.
 Stop this.

 Being female and being the Social Media Officer.
 Nope.
-This is too cliche.
-If you have something to offer to a team, please do not accept
+This is too cliché.
+If you have something to offer to a team, please do not accept the role of social media manager.
+Refuse it.
+With force.

 Insisting that all problems need to take the form of being solvable in 5 seconds by ChatGPT.